laravel/docs/filesystem.md

 <a name="custom-filesystems"></a>
 ## Custom Filesystems
-If you need to use a filesystem that is not provided out of the box, you may configure one using a Service Provider.
-Visit [Flysystem](https://github.com/thephpleague/flysystem#adapters) to view a list of available options.

 In order to set up your custom filesystem you'll need to create a Service Provider (For example, `DropboxFilesystemServiceProvider`.
-In its `boot` method, you'll want to inject an instance of the `Illuminate\Contracts\Filesystem\Factory` contract, and then call the `extend` method of the injected instance.`
+In its `boot` method, you'll want to inject an instance of the `Illuminate\Contracts\Filesystem\Factory` contract, and then call the `extend` method of the injected instance.

 The first argument of the `extend` method is the name of the disk you will use, while the second argument is a closure that gets passed both the `$app` and `$config` variables.

 From this closure you must return an instance of `League\Flysystem\Filesystem`.
 Use the details provided with each filesystem to set this up.

 > **Note:** The $config variable will already contain the proper values defined in `config/filesystems.php` for the provided disk.

+Visit [Flysystem](https://github.com/thephpleague/flysystem#adapters) to view a list of available filesystems.

 #### Dropbox Example